kvertacnik/Practical_Bioinformatics_Workshop/Structure.md

 # Determining population structure with STRUCTURE
-STRUCTURE uses allele frequency data and Bayesian clustering models to probabilistically assign individuals to populations/genetic clusters, where populations are characterized by a set of allele frequencies at each locus.
+STRUCTURE uses allele frequency data and Bayesian clustering models to probabilistically assign individuals to populations/genetic clusters.
+Populations are characterized by a set of allele frequencies at each locus.
 Individuals can have mixed ancestry from multiple populations (admixture), and STRUCTURE will estimate the genomic proportion that originates from each population.
 Unlike [ADMIXTURE](https://dalexander.github.io/admixture/index.html), known (prior) information about individual location or population of origin can be included in the analysis.

 The goal is to infer the most likely number of populations `K` that explain the observed genetic variation.
 STRUCTURE estimates the posterior probability for different values of K; these are compared to determine the smallest K value that captures the data's structural patterns.